Gas and star formation in satellites of Milky Way analogs: Results

 \subsection{Ram pressure stripping in progress}

-Upon visual inspection of the \hi \ maps of the detected SAGA satellites it became apparent that four objects display clear signs of ongoing RPS in their \hi \ morphology (Figure~\ref{fig:rps_examples}).
+Upon visual inspection of the \hi \ maps of the detected SAGA satellites it became apparent that four objects display signs of possible ongoing RPS in their \hi \ morphology (Figure~\ref{fig:rps_examples}).
 As ram pressure exerts a force on the gas in a galaxy, but not its stars, a telltale (necessary, but not sufficient) sign of RPS is a gas tail containing no stars (or only stars that likely formed recently in situ).
 In addition, RPS tails should occur in only one direction, as a galaxy's gas is swept back into its wake as it moves through the CGM or ICM.
 In contrast, tidal tails typically form both leading and trailing arms as the tidal field is roughly symmetric about the satellite.
 Tides are also gravitational and therefore impact all matter equally.
 Thus, if stars are coincident with gas at the stripping sites, then stellar tails should accompany the gas tails.
+However, in any real scenario gas stripping is unlikely to be driven purely by tides or ram pressure and they can be difficult to reliably separate in practice.
+Below we will argue that there are a number of factors that indicate that these four cases (Figure~\ref{fig:rps_examples}) are very likely dominated by RPS, but ultimately the confirmation of this will require further, more detailed observations.

 In the cases of NSA-19694 and LS-359104-131 (Figure~\ref{fig:rps_examples}, left panels) we see clear \hi \ tails with no apparent accompanying stellar component.
 For LS-359104-131, the tail extends only to the SW, with no convincing signs of extensions in any other direction (given the sensitivity and resolution of the data).
 For NSA-19694 there is a main tail that extends to the NE as well as a small nub on the NW side of the galaxy.
 Although we do not know the 3-dimensional velocity of the galaxy, and therefore cannot know the direction of any ram pressure exerted on it (we return to this point below), this configuration would make sense if ram pressure is forcing gas to the NW and the two tail components come from opposite sides of the galactic disk.
 The gas distribution of galaxies undergoing RPS can often form a bow shape as the outskirts of the disk (on either side) are stripped before the center (where the gravitational restoring force is stronger).
 This bow shape can be slightly asymmetric either because the original \hi \ distribution is asymmetric \citep[which is exceedingly common, e.g.][]{Espada+2011} and/or because the orientation of the galaxy results in one side of the disk taking the brunt of the ram pressure interaction.